 Then Microsoft invented Windows, which made the IBM PC resemble a Mac.

-Apple faces a new problem: since practically everybody has switched to buying IBM clones (with Windows XP or Vista or 7) instead of Macs, most programmers aren’t bothering to write Mac programs anymore.
-So if you have a Mac, you’re stuck running old programs written long ago, in versions less pleasant than new IBM versions.
-As a result, the Mac has actually become harder to use than an IBM clone!
+Apple faces a new problem: since practically everybody has switched to buying Windows computers instead of Macs, most programmers aren’t bothering to write Mac programs anymore.
+So if you have a Mac, you’re stuck running old programs written long ago, in versions less pleasant than new Windows versions.
+As a result, the Mac has actually become harder to use than a Windows computer!

 The big exception to Mac’s downfall is the graphics-art community.
 Years ago, before Windows became good, the Mac became the standard for folks in the graphics-arts community (such as ad agencies, newspapers, magazines, artists, and companies running printing presses).
 They still use Macs.

 Some universities standardized on Macs because Apple Computer Inc. gave those universities a discount.
-When the discounts expired, many of those universities shifted to buying IBM clones instead.
+When the discounts expired, many of those universities shifted to buying Windows computers instead.

 Who runs Apple?